 What YouTube Thinks About Bots

 The first thing to start with is the rules and requirements of the YouTube platform.
 Google Help states that artificially increasing views or user reactions is prohibited and may result in content removal and account termination.
+YouTube takes care of the ecosystem, regularly analyzes the platform content, and deletes videos with inflated views/viewer reactions and “users” whose only task is to leave a certain type of comment.

 Why Would Someone Set Bots on My YouTube Channel?